jfields4733/Jordan/-4LotsOfGates/README.md

 ## Project_2

 Develop two identical circuits with 3 inputs, 2 outputs and at least 5 gates.
 The second circuit can be the most simple version of the first.
 Then repeat the instructions of project 1.

+## Ethics

+EDIM captures a battle between engineers trying to use tools like Vivado and engineers designing Vivado.
+They both have to make money. *Read this wikipedia article on [EDIF](https://en.wikipedia.org/wiki/EDIF) and summarize in less than 200 words:*